jegor74/finance_program/README.md

 -all phrases now in english\
 -optimized some functions\
 -added many comments in code\
--added descriptions in functions
+-added descriptions in functions\
+-added binary file

 ## **Quick start**

 ### Download
-To start use this program, you only need to clone repository and run the program.
+To start use this program, you only need to download binary file *finance* in *bin* directory and run it.
 For example, in terminal in linux:
 ```
-$python3 main.py
+$./finance
 ```
 Programm has no interface or app, so it will work only in terminal.